 The barn next to the Yurt site usually has some straw bales for children to jump around on.
 We’ve even had children using them as an impromptu stage and putting on a small play for their parents!

 We’ve got a campfire area here so there’s great fun to be had around the campfire with marshmallows etc….supervised of course!

 Whenever possible we also like to show people the farm.
 Depending on the time of year they can meet some calves and see the milking process.
 Children love seeing the cows and I always get lots of great questions about how the milk is made, and what happens to it.

 Please tell me more about your yurts.

-We’ve got five Yurts and a Geodesic Dome going up for 2017.
+We’ve got five Yurts, a Geodesic Dome and 2 Safari tents going up for 2018.
 Four of the Yurts are authentic Mongolian Yurts – they have beautifully painted woodwork and felt lining and are really special inside.